-When travelling over by train our usual pre-match haunt has traditionally been the Waldorf, near Piccadilly.
-It's a been a proper pub with a good range of beers, also doing basic food.
+When travelling over by train our usual pre-match haunt was for a long time the Waldorf, near Piccadilly, a proper pub with a decent range of beers and basic food.
 It has though recently been done out and gone a bit upmarket.
 Alternatively, some of our lot prefer Sinclairs, which is a Sam Smiths pub over towards Victoria.
 Being Sams, it has cheap beer.
 However, they no longer have hand pumps, plus they'll only serve you in plastic glasses.
-Somewhere that could be worth giving a try is the Unicorn.
-It's a bit off the beaten track, so shouldn't get too busy, and it gets really good reviews.
+A couple of pubs that are worth the hike are the Crown and Anchor (beer nothing special, but excellent pub food) and the Unicorn (lively, relatively cheap belting beer).

 It goes without saying that there are a few Wetherspoons outlets around.
-To be avoided is the Manchester and County (the one in Piccadilly Gardens, imaginatively called Wetherspoons.
+Possibly to be avoided is the one in Piccadilly Gardens, imaginatively called Wetherspoons.
 If you arrive at Victoria you might want to check out the Seven Stars.
 But the best is probably the Waterhouse, which is apparently not your typical Spoons and gets good reviews.
 Next door to the Waterhouse is the City Arms, which is a belting pub with around eight real ales on at any one time.

 City centre pub map